Primary Tel: 01454 866944, Secondary Tel: 01454 866756, Email:email@example.com

-My name is Mel Coombs.
+About Me: My name is Mel Coombs.
 I have worked as the School Health Nurse for New Siblands since May 2012.
-I have 23 years children’s nursing experience with a background in Neurosciences at Great Ormond Street, General Paediatrics and NICU at Southmead Hospital in Bristol and most recently in Burns and Neurosciences at Frenchay’s Barbara Russell Children’s Unit.
+I have 27 years children’s nursing experience with a background in Neurosciences at Great Ormond Street, General Paediatrics and NICU at Southmead Hospital in Bristol and most recently in Burns and Neurosciences at Frenchay’s Barbara Russell Children’s Unit.

 I work across both of the New Siblands school sites and am based in the School premises.
-My work days are term-time only, Monday to Friday, approximately 8.30 am to 2.30 pm.
+My work days are term times only Monday to Friday, approximately 8.30 am to 2.30 pm.
 I can be contacted on the numbers above and messages can be left for me outside of these hours.
 During 2018 I will also be covering for the School Health Nurse at Warmley Park one day per week and extending my working day to 0800 to 1530.

 I am your first point of contact for all continence assessments and toileting issues and liaise closely with the Paediatric Continence Promotion Service for South Gloucestershire.
 Children are eligible for this service after they enter Reception class at school regardless of age but only after six months of formal toilet training has taken place

 Paediatricians Clinics in school:

-We can offer 80 Paediatrician clinic appointments per year at New Siblands.
-It is very important to attend your appointments in school or, if you cannot attend, to let me know in advance so that I can offer that appointment to someone else on the waiting list.
-You can contact me on email@example.com or 01454 866944 or via you child’s HomeSchool diary to request an appointment or to make changes to an existing appointment.
+We can offer approximately 80 Paediatrician clinic appointments per year at New Siblands.
+It is very important to attend your appointments in school or if you cannot attend, to let me know in advance so that I can offer that appointment to someone else on the waiting list.
+You can contact me on firstname.lastname@example.org or 01454 866944/01454 866756 or via you child’s HomeSchool diary to request an appointment or to make changes to an existing appointment.
 I send out a slip in advance letting you know of forthcoming appointments.
 An appointment letter will also be sent from Kingswood Hub with a tear off section at the bottom indicating your availability: this must be returned to me in school.